aradhyapavan/Flask_Applications/Movies_yts_api_application/README.md

 <h5>1.
 Prerequisites:<br></h5>

-Python 3.7+
+<h6>Python 3.7+
 Flask
 Requests library
-A YTS API key (optional, but recommended for higher limits)
+A YTS API key (optional, but recommended for higher limits)</h6>
 <br>

 <h5>2.
 Setting up:<br></h5>

-Clone the repository or download the code.
+<h6>Clone the repository or download the code.
-Install the required dependencies: pip install flask requests (Optional) If using a YTS API key, create a .env file and add the key as YTS_API_KEY=YOUR_KEY Run the application: python app.py
+Install the required dependencies: pip install flask requests (Optional) If using a YTS API key, create a .env file and add the key as YTS_API_KEY=YOUR_KEY Run the application: python app.py</h6>
 <br>

 <h5>3.
 Using the App:</h5>

-Visit http://localhost:5000/ in your web browser.
+<h6>Visit http://localhost:5000/ in your web browser.
 Use the search bar to find movies by title or keywords.
 Click on a movie title to view details.
-Click on the desired resolution to download the corresponding torrent file.
+Click on the desired resolution to download the corresponding torrent file.</h6>

 <h5>4.
 Important Notes:</h5>

-This application is for educational purposes only.
+<h6>This application is for educational purposes only.
 Please download and share content legally and responsibly.
 Downloading copyrighted material without permission is illegal and may have legal consequences.
 Use of the YTS API is subject to their terms and conditions.
 Contributing
 We welcome contributions to this project!
-If you have any ideas for improvements, bug fixes, or new features, please feel free to create a pull request.
+If you have any ideas for improvements, bug fixes, or new features, please feel free to create a pull request. </h6>

-License
+<h5>License
 This project is licensed under the MIT License.
-See LICENSE file for details.
+See LICENSE file for details.<h5>

-Contact
+<h5>Contact</h5>
 If you have any questions or feedback, please feel free to contact the developer at (https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fyts.unblockit.ing%2F&ref_src=twsrc%5Etfw%7Ctwcamp%5Ebuttonembed%7Ctwterm%5Efollow%7Ctwgr%5Eytsyify&region=follow_link&screen_name=ytsyify)https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fyts.unblockit.ing%2F&ref_src=twsrc%5Etfw%7Ctwcamp%5Ebuttonembed%7Ctwterm%5Efollow%7Ctwgr%5Eytsyify&region=follow_link&screen_name=ytsyify.